LBNL-ETA/BEDES-Manager/README.md

 The TypeScript files for loading the BEDES terms and application mappings can be found at `/scripts/ts`.

-There's 2 main modules for loading the BEDES terms and application mappings:

-1. `term-loader`: Loads the BEDES terms from the `/bedes-mappings/BEDES V2.1_0.xlsx` file.
+To load the initial set of BEDES Terms:

         $ cd scripts/ts
-        $ npm run load-terms

-2. `mappings-loader`: Loads the application mappings from the various files in `/bedes-mappings`

-        $ cd scriprts/ts
-        $ npm run load-mappings
+        $ npm run load-all

-    Currently only `/bedes-mappings/BPI-2200-S HPXML to BEDES V2 Mapping 20161026_0.xls` can be loaded.
+This runs the loads the BEDES terms from the `/bedes-mappings/BEDES V2.2.xlsx`, and then supplements missing information (eg UUID) from the `BEDES_all-terms_V2-2.xml` and `BEDES_all_list_options_V2-2.xml` files.